SandyRodger/launch_school_books/ruby_core_tools.md

 ## [Ruby Version Managers](https://launchschool.com/books/core_ruby_tools/read/ruby_version_managers)

 -  Ruby is an evolving language and sooner or later you will write a program that needs a specific version of Ruby.
-Ruby version managers can heklp you to switch between Rubies for different projects.
+Ruby version managers can help you to switch between Rubies for different projects.

 ### [Which Ruby version should I use?](https://launchschool.com/books/core_ruby_tools/read/ruby_version_managers#whichrvm)
 -  Install `rbenv` with `brew install rbenv`